 Warning: When operating or positioning the booms observe the following safety items.

-- The boom extension/fold switch controls both the left and right boom simultaneously.
-Monitor both sides during the boom extension/fold sequence. - Cradle booms when leaving sprayer unattended. - Select a safe area before folding/unfolding booms. - Clear area of personnel. - Check for overhead obstructions. - Do not fold or unfold booms near power lines.
-Contact with power lines can result in serious injury or death. - Hagie spraying equipment is designed for FIELD USE ONLY do not attempt to use machinery for anything other than its intended purpose.
+- Select a safe area before folding/unfolding booms. - Clear area of personnel. - Check for overhead obstructions. - Do not fold or unfold booms near power lines.
+Contact with power lines can result in serious injury or death.